 The European water research project DESSIN demonstrates and promotes innovative solutions for water scarcity and water quality related challenges & demonstrates a methodology for the valuation of ecosystem services (ESS).

 DESSIN is centred around five demonstration sites with special focus on urban areas across Europe, where solutions are being tested and validated.
 All information and products resulting from the project will be introduced on this website.

-On 28 November 2017 the final DESSIN event will take place in Brussels.
-The joint DESSIN and WssTP workshop will deal with Ecosystem Services (ESS), Nature-Based Solutions (NBS) and Hybrid Grey-Green Infrastructure (HGGI).
+On 28 November 2017 the final DESSIN event will take place in Brussels, Belgium.
+Together, the WssTP Working Groups on Ecosystem Services and Green Infrastructure and the EU-funded DESSIN project will organise the half-day workshop, back-to-back with the annual Water Knowledge Europe brokerage event of the WssTP on the 29th and 30th November.
+The workshop will deal with Ecosystem Services (ESS), Nature-Based Solutions (NBS) and Hybrid Grey-Green Infrastructure (HGGI).